kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 #### ScratchJr.

-For the ScratchJr. kids, I showed them this project, and then they worked to create it themselves.
+For the ScratchJr. kids, I showed them the project below, and then they worked to create it themselves.
 They then added their own screens with more jokes.

 This is the joke I started with.
 Notice the color of the [**Send and Receive Blocks**{: style="color: darkgreen;background-color: yellow"}].